kevinnowland/kevinnowland.github.io/index.md

 ### Design choices

-As with all personal websites, this site is a public mask over a private life.
 What's here is what I want to show publicly, but I hope it doesn't come off too much as a technical portfolio, even if that is partly its purpose.
 I mostly hope to use this site to encourage my own growth.
 If I am not